Kootenay Lake, Kaslo, Photo Destination BC David Gluns

 The village of Kaslo is located on scenic Kootenay Lake surrounded by the Selkirk and Purcell mountain ranges.
 It is home to the world’s oldest intact passenger sternwheeler, the SS Moyie which is well worth a tour to see it in its original Victorian glory.
 Beaches, boating, kayaking, golfing and fishing are all popular and with an abundance of trails in the area hiking, biking and mountain biking are near at hand.
 In the winter there is snowmobiling and cross-country skiing.

-The Village of Kaslo is located 70 km (43.5 mi) north of Nelson on Hwy 3A on the western shore of Kootenay Lake and 46 km (28 mi) east of New Denver via Hwy 31.
+The Village of Kaslo is located 70 km (44 mi) north of Nelson via Hwy 3A & Hwy 31 on the western shore of Kootenay Lake and 46 km (28 mi) east of New Denver via Hwy 31.
+Balfour, where the ferry takes travelers to Kootenay Bay, lies 37 km (23 mi) south of Kaslo on Hwy 31.
+Ainsworth Hot Springs is 22 km (14 mi) south from Kaslo.

 Kaslo is historically a logging town.
 In 1889 and 1890, George Buchanan and the brothers Kane staked timber claims.
 As mining activity took off in the surrounding area, part of the timber claim was surveyed as a town site – Kane’s Landing, which later became Kaslo in 1893.